garyGitgit/garyGitgit.github.io/_projects/(15) webpage.md

 <br/>
 <h4> Description </h4>
  <p>
-This project has been motivated <b>to develop a documetation and test web page for REST API</b> in a cloud company.
+This project was motivated <b>to develop a documetation and test web page for REST API</b> in a cloud company.
 To acheive the goal, <b>Sphinx</b> was used to generate Python documentation pages, and statistics and test sections were also added for API monitoring and verfication.
 </p>

 <div class="video-container">